l12maro/ELAN_installers/README.md

 1. Installer.exe, which can be used standalone for the installation of the recognizers [SileroVAD-Elan](https://github.com/l12maro/SileroVAD-Elan) and [Voxseg-ELAN](https://github.com/coxchristopher/voxseg-elan).
 2. Installer.nsi, which can be used to replicate the creation of the installer.

+### SileroVAD-ELAN
+The branch SileroVAD-ELAN includes the .spec file used to bundle the SileroVAD-ELAN recognizer into an executable file.

+### Voxseg-elan
+The branch Voxseg-elan includes the .spec file used to bundle the Voxseg-elan recognizer into an executable file.

 ### Create an installer

 *Requirements*